bbest/adv-gis-topics/wk5/leaflet.md

 - Create free public **website** using Github to house map.

-- Fetch point observations from GBIF and species distribution polygons from the USGS for our study "critter" the bristlecone pine.
+- **Fetch** layers of point observations from GBIF and species distribution polygons from the USGS for our study "critter" the bristlecone pine.

 - Create **GeoJSON** files using the rgdal package.
 Github automatically renders these with a Leaflet map.

-- Create your own interactive map combining multiple layers and customizing symbology to be embedded on your website.
+- Create your own interactive **Leaflet map** combining multiple layers and customizing symbology to be embedded on your website.

 ## 1. Create Website